 The great thing about vaporisers is that the smoke being exhaled isn't actually smoke; it's nicotine-infused vapour (or steam) which evaporates in a flash leaving no nasty smells or residues in its wake.
 Okay, if you're a non-vaper, it does stink if you walk through a cloud of it, but your clothes won't smell of synthetic fruit afterwards, which is a step up from fags.

-Most vapes use a screw-in atomizer or clearomiser that encompasses a heating coil and a transparent e-liquid chamber.
+Many vapes use a screw-in atomizer that encompasses a heating coil and a transparent e-liquid chamber.
 To prepare, fill the chamber with e-liquid (there's a huge range of flavours and nicotine strengths to choose from, but more on that below), press the button a few times to turn it on, then press and hold the button while drawing on the mouthpiece.

-Vaporisers produce far more vapour than e-cigarettes and ordinary ciggies (we're talking plumes of the stuff – like an oral bonfire).
+Vaporisers produce far more vapour than e-cigarettes and ordinary ciggies.
 Indeed, most ‘cloud chasers’ tend to opt for customisable sub-ohm models that are capable of producing massive quantities of vapour from a single draw.
 However, many of the more highfalutin models are so ludicrously complicated you’d need a degree in electrical engineering to operate them.
-For that reason we've mostly omitted those models from this list.
+For that reason we've mostly omitted those models from this list and concentrated on the most popular type of vape for the majority of casual users: sealed cartridge models.

 Vaporisers and e-liquids are available through online outlets and in most high streets and corner shops.